geschke/grkopv-dashboard/README.md

 #### invaps

-The invaps tool reads the inverter's Processdata values from the MariaDB database and makes them available in a format suitable for Prometheus.
+The invaps tool reads the inverter's processdata values from the MariaDB database and makes them available in a format suitable for Prometheus.
 More information about invaps can be found in the [invaps GitHub repository](https://github.com/geschke/invaps).

 For the database configuration variables, the same notes apply as for invafetch.
 These specifications can simply be taken over.